-Performance of the Work: Repair work on the roof is often performed by office owner maintenance staff.
+Performance of the Work: Repair work on the roof is often performed by the building owner's maintenance staff.
 Outside contractors may be used for more extensive work.

 An architecture/engineering (A/E) firm is typically used in connection with the installation of mechanical, electrical, telecommunication, or similar equipment.
 Also, building owners often use the services of an A/E for preparation of re-roofing specifications and bid documents.